microsoft/BotFramework-WebChat/SPEECH.md

 -  `"expectingInput"`: Web Chat will open the microphone after the bot's message is spoken and the last message was sent through microphone
 -  `"acceptingInput"`: Web Chat will do nothing after the bot's message is spoken
 -  `"ignoringInput"`: Web Chat will explicitly close the microphone

+> Note: `expectingInput` is currently not working on Safari on both macOS and iOS.

 For more details, please follow this article on [adding input hints to messages][add input hints to messages].